 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Karvea in the UK
+Also Known as Karvea

 ACIPHEX is not intended for immediate relief of heartburn symptoms.

 Take AVAPRO exactly as prescribed by your doctor and strictly follow the directions on your prescription label.
 Your doctor may change your dose to obtain optimal results.

 AVAPRO may be taken with or without food.
 Your blood pressure will need to be checked often.
 Visit your doctor regularly.
 If you are being treated for high blood pressure, keep using Avapro even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.

 To make sure you can safely take AVAPRO, tell your doctor if you have any of these conditions: